 - Finish reading and marking I Am Legend (chapters 12-21).
 Note: most copies of the novel end around page 179.
 The rest of the book is made up of short stories.
-You do NOT need to read them. - Read "Paper #2: Monster Theory" Paper Topic. - Post a potential paper topic and any questions about the paper topic in the "Paper #2: Topic Response" forum.
-See Assignments for instructions. - Post a "reading" reaction to 28 Days Later in the "28 Days Later" discussion board forum.
+You do NOT need to read them. - Watch and take notes on 28 Days Later. .
+You can stream it from one of the linked options.